hrafDigit/case-Study-Portfolio-webPage-template/README.md

 ## General Information

-Under Master's Degree Director, the website redesign was first carried out by the entire class ("Frutiger" 2021-2022) as design work : UX, UI, graphic-design, etc. Then it became an assignment for each student at the “Advanced Front-end development" course during the Master's Degree.
+Under Master's Degree Director supervision, the website redesign was first carried out by the entire class ("Frutiger" 2021-2022) as design work : UX, UI, graphic-design, etc. Then it became an assignment for each student at the “Advanced Front-end development" course during the Master's Degree.

 Mandatory for both the "Portfolio" and the "Project" page :
 - coded as WordPress [“page.php”](https://developer.wordpress.org/themes/template-files-section/page-template-files/#page-templates-within-the-template-hierarchy)